HIV in the United States: At a Glance

 Gay, bisexual, and other men who have sex with men (MSM) of all races and ethnicities remain the population most profoundly affected by HIV.

-- Since the epidemic began, more than 85,000 persons with an AIDS diagnosis, infected through heterosexual sex, have died, including an estimated 4,003 in 2010.3
+Since the epidemic began, almost 92,613 persons with AIDS that were infected through heterosexual sex, have died, including an estimated 4,550 in 2012.3

 Blacks/African Americans continue to experience the most severe burden of HIV, compared with other races and ethnicities.